Endodontic crown: Indications and contraindications

 Endocrowns are especially indicated in cases of molar teeth with short, or fragile roots.
 They may also be used in situations of excessive loss of coronal dental tissue.
 Reinforced, acid-etchable dental ceramics have been the materials of choice for the fabrication of endocrowns because they guarantee the mechanical strength needed to withstand the forces exerted on the tooth, as well as the bond strength of the restoration to the cavity walls.

 Using endocrowns for premolars is contraindicated as the tooth is more likely to be subjected to lateral forces during mastication than molars because of the steep cuspal incline.
 Therefore, premolars are prone to fracture after restoration.

 Clinical trials and research

 A systemic review and meta-analysis showed a success rate of endocrowns varying from 94 to 100%.
 Analysis in posterior and anterior teeth demonstrated that endocrowns had higher fracture strength than conventional treatments.
 Another study showed that an endodontic crown preparation appeared acceptable for molar crowns but inadequate for premolar crowns.
+A 2026 finite element analysis investigated the effects of restorative material and ferrule height on the biomechanical behavior of endocrowns in endodontically treated maxillary and mandibular central incisors.
+The study found differences in stress distribution between the two types of incisors and among the restorative materials evaluated.

 The longest duration of survival is for molar endocrowns is a five-year clinical follow-up period, with success rate of 87.1%.
 Root fracture is a very possible finding in premolar and anterior teeth.